stellar/soroban-quest/quests/2-auth-store/README.md

 your understanding of Soroban, if you read through those files, and take the time to understand what's happening.

+### Expiration and Storage Types

+> **Note**: Preview 10 saw significant development and breaking changes due to
+> the initial implementations of state expiration and a tiered set of storage
+> types.
+We've updated this quest to include those changes.
+Although changes may
+> occur in future releases, this document is current at the time of writing.

+Do you know what is _incredibly unique_ and _amazingly powerful_ about Soroban?
+The answer might surprise you: [**State expiration**][state-expiration].
+A real-world problem within the blockchain space is that of "ledger bloat" (i.e., the indefinite storage of enormous amounts of data that are supposed to live on the blockchain "forever.")
+Simply put, there is no reasonable way for users or developers to make a **one-time** payment, and have their data live on the blockchain until the sun burns out.
+Whether you think about it from an economic standpoint, through a sustainability lens, or just are concerned about making the network operate in a healthy manner: there _has_ to be some mechanism to "prune" stale entries on the blockchain.

+Soroban is tackling this problem head-on with it's novel system of "rent" for ledger entries.
+Each ledger entry gets to live on the blockchain as long as it has a sufficient rent balance.
+Even if it does run out of rent, the persistent data entry can be restored!
+This means the ledger data acts _as if_ it is stored in the ledger forever, without requiring nearly as much long-term overhead to keep the network operating.
+Of course, if you don't want your ledger entries to expire, you can "bump" them at any time to keep the rent paid up.

+Soroban has three types of Storage: `Temporary`, `Persistent`, and `Instance`.

+#### Temporary Storage

+- This is the cheapest of all storage types.
+- An unlimited amount of temporary storage is available to each contract.
+- It's designed for data that may only need to exist for a limited time. (e.g., price oracles, signatures, etc.)
+- The default "lifetime" for temporary storage is **16 ledgers** (with an estimated 5 seconds per ledger, that lifetime is roughly 80 seconds).
+- The entry will expire once the lifetime ends (unless a `bump` has been invoked on it).
+Once expired, the the ledger entry is **permanently** deleted.
+- Later on, the entry _can_ be re-created, but it _cannot_ be restored.

+#### Persistent Storage

+- This is the most expensive storage type (same price as `Instance`).
+- An unlimited amount of persistent storage is available to each contract.
+- It's designed for data that is unique among each contract user, and is not suitable to store temporarily. (e.g., user balances)
+- The default "lifetime" for persistent storage is **86400 ledgers** (with an estimated 5 seconds per ledger, that lifetime is roughly 5 days)
+- The entry will expire once the lifetime ends (unless a `bump` has been invoked on it).
+Once expired (which can happen without the contract instance expiring), the ledger entry becomes inaccessible to the network.
+- Later on, the entry _cannot_ be re-created, but it _can_ be restored (this prevents over-writing a restorable ledger entry with different data).

+#### Instance Storage

+- This is the most expensive storage type (same price as `Persistent`).
+- A limited amount of instance storage is available to each contract.
+- It's designed for "global" data that is common and shared across all invocations of the contract. (e.g., admin accounts, contract metadata, etc.)
+- Shares the "lifetime" of the contract instance.
+If the contract instance has not yet expired, the instance storage data is guaranteed to be not expired.
+  (Contract instances use the same default "lifetime" as `Persistent`).
+- The entry will expire only if the contract instance expires (unless a `bump` has been invoked on the contract instance itself.)
+Once the contract instance expires, the instance storage expires alongside it, and both become inaccessible to the network.
+- Later on, the contract instance _cannot_ be re-created, but it _can_ be restored (this prevents over-writing a restorable contract with different data).
+If a contract is restored, its instance storage is restored as well.

 ### Storing Data

-Soroban uses the `Env.storage().set()` function to store data in a contract's ledger entries.
+Soroban uses the `Env.storage().storage_type().set()` function (where `storage_type` is one of `temporary`, `persistent`, or `instance`) to store data in a contract's ledger entries.
+As a general rule, `Temporary` storage should only be used for data that can be easily recreated or is only valid for a period of time, where `Persistent` or `Instance` storage should be used for data that can not be recreated and should kept permanently, such as a user's token balance.

 You can think of these ledger entries as key-value storage that can only be accessed through the contract that owns it.
 You can construct a contract's ledger entries in many different ways.
 They could be made up of very simple elements like a symbol or number.
 Or, they can also be made from very complex vectors or maps.

-The ledger entries for this quest will store a supplied `value` alongside an `Address`.
+The `persistent` ledger entries for this quest will store a supplied `value` alongside an `Address`.
 Using Soroban's `Address::require_auth()` function gives us a simple method of authenticating a user.
 Only someone who could successfully sign for an address (and, thus, invoke the contract from the address) is permitted to store data in this contract as that address.

 _Invoke the contract's `put()` function to store some data into the contract's ledger entry for your quest account._